godwinrob/iot-assessment-junior/README.md

  - An open back and forth with any questions or concerns you have

  ## Success looks like the following:
- - Build two (2) API endpoints.
-You can build these on whatever compute you choose with any supported language, Lambda, Fargate, EC2.
-You choose! (for reference we like Go with Lambda)
+ - Build two (2) API endpoints using Lambda functions written in Go.
     - Endpoint 1: PUT updateUser, with the following custom attributes.
         - Hogwarts house in camelCase (hogwartsHouse), a string / enum value with options of (Gryffindor, Slytherin, Ravenclaw, Hufflepuff)
         - Updated at in [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) Datetime camelCase (updatedAt), a string date format. (for reference we like 2020-04-14T13:13:13+00:00)